HEXcube/Prototypes/README.md

 Prototypes
 ==========
-UI Prototypes, App Mockups, Wireframes, Previews and other art assets for the projects I work on.
+UI prototypes, app mockups and wireframes for the projects I work on.

 ### HOW TO USE
 I do my mockups in SVG format with [Inkscape][inkscape] vector graphics editor.